API Tokens

 - Rotate tokens periodically – Generate new tokens and revoke old ones on a regular schedule

-- Use separate tokens – Create different tokens for different integrations
+- Use separate tokens – Create different tokens for different integrations, each with their own scopes

 - Monitor usage – Check the "Last used" timestamp to identify unused tokens